jross765/gnucash-viewer/README.md

   used in running a serious business' daily activities).

-  A real-world use case that I see for this viewer (for me and others) is: Calling it from a script with user interactiion (checks by a human being necessary); you call the viewer with a transaction ID, say, and -- bam! -- the viewer shows that transaction right away with all its details.
+  A real-world use case that I see for this viewer (for me and others) is: Calling it from a script with user interaction (checks by a human being necessary); you call the viewer with a transaction ID, say, and -- bam! -- the viewer shows that transaction right away with all its details.
 Similar with the other entities.